Posted in

 A Look Inside

 I also took a few photos from inside the rim.
-It was not perfectly smooth, as I encountered a few places with epoxy remnants.
-Based on the dozens of wheelsets I’ve seen from the inside, I would rate this as an average.
+It wasn’t perfectly smooth, as I encountered a few places with epoxy remnants.
+Based on the dozens of wheelsets I’ve seen from the inside, I would rate this as average.
 It has no impact on the ride.

 The Difficulty of Putting the Tire On and Off

-MovingSports SL1200 are hooked.
+The MovingSports SL1200 wheels are hooked.
 I always use Tufo Comtura 4 TR 28 mm tires to get consistent results when mounting and seating them.
-I could mount tires on them easily.
+I managed to mount tires easily.
 I didn’t need tire levers.
-Unfortunately, seating was pretty challenging.
-I needed to use a fully “charged” compressor to ensure the tires get enough initial air burst to seat.
+Unfortunately, seating was quite challenging.
+I needed to use a fully charged compressor to ensure the tires received enough initial air burst to seat properly.
 It took me several tries.
 That was a bit disappointing since not everyone has access to a compressor.

 Riding Experience

-As always, I was looking forward to trying the wheels out in action.
+As always, I was looking forward to trying out the wheels.
 I’ve already tested more than 20 pairs of Chinese wheels, so I had a pretty good idea of what to expect from them.
-And I was pretty much spot on.
+And my expectations were pretty much on target.

-In terms of comfort, stiffness, and responsiveness, the SL1200 gives me a similar feel to wheels like the Elitewheels DRIVE 2, Lún HYPER 5, Nepest NOVA, and similar models.
-The wheels are relatively comfortable, stiff, and responsive.
+In terms of comfort, stiffness, and responsiveness, the SL1200 feels similar to wheels like the Elitewheels DRIVE 2, Lún HYPER 5, and Nepest NOVA.
+The SL1200 is relatively comfortable, stiff, and responsive.

 However, I did notice one significant difference.
-The SL1200 wheels’ stability in crosswinds isn’t quite ideal.
+The SL1200’s stability in crosswinds isn’t quite ideal.
 I attribute this to two factors.
-The first is the narrower inner and outer rim widths (21.3 mm and 29.0 mm), and the second is the rim profile.
+The first is the narrower inner and outer rim widths (21.3 mm and 29.0 mm), and the second is the rim shape.
 When I first held the wheels in my hands, I felt that they weren’t as U-shaped as the wheels mentioned above, but rather V-shaped.
 Overall, the rim profile feels a bit outdated, even though the wheels are relatively light.

-However, in crosswinds, I had to be very careful to stay on course.
-The instability was similar to that of the first generations of Lún HYPER bikes.
-So, if these bikes have one weakness, it’s their poorer stability in windy conditions.
+However, in crosswinds, I had to be very careful to hold my line.
+The instability was similar to that of earlier Lún HYPER wheels.
+So, if these wheels have one weakness, it’s their poorer stability in windy conditions.

 The rear hub uses a standard 36T steel ratchet and enclosed flanges.
 They handled low-cadence, high-power efforts without any issues, and after about 500 km on these wheels, I haven’t had any problems with them.
 The freehub’s noise isn’t particularly noticeable, and I’m fine with that.